 Here are the steps we recommend taking if you find yourself in a similar situation.
-There are many fraudsters out there and with the hacks of some of the biggest companies in recent years (Adobe, eBay, LinkedIn, Marriott, Yahoo, and Equifax) you just have to assume your private data is in fact public.
+There are many fraudsters out there and with the hacks of some of the biggest companies in recent years (Adobe, eBay, LinkedIn, Marriott, Yahoo, and Equifax).
+As a safe assumption, I think you must assume your private data is in fact public.

 Call Indiana Unemployment office to report a fraud claim.